About olive oil main health benefits and its effects on the body from the inside and on the outside.

 - Other beneficial compounds in olive oil are vitamin E, beta-carotene, and squalene, which also plays an important role in skin health.

-How to choose the healthiest Olive oil to buy?
+How to choose which Olive oil to buy?

 Choose Extra Virgin Olive Oil that is in a dark glass bottle.

-Extra Virgin means that the oil is derived from the first pressing of the olives; this oil has the best overall health benefits.
+Extra Virgin means that the oil is derived from the olives’ first pressing; this oil has the best overall health benefits.

-Choose one that has a low acidity level to guarantee high quality.
+Choose one that has a low acidity level to ensure high quality.

 Extra virgin olive oil has an acidity level that is less than 0.8%.